Quick Links

 • Health Education in state funded secondary schools

 These subjects will support all young people to be happy, healthy and safe, equipping them for life as an adult in British society.
 Some parts of the new curriculum, as with the current curriculum, are compulsory.
 These are part of the national curriculum for science.
-This is set out in the Department for Education's (DfE) guidance.

 Why is it changing?

-There is research evidence that suggests that Relationships and Sex Education can help students make informed decisions to keep themselves safe when it comes to recognising sexual abuse or using contraception and it can potentially result in delaying the age of their first experience of sexual intercourse (DfE, 2019).
+There is research evidence that suggests that Relationship and Sex Education can help students make informed decisions to keep themselves safe when it comes to recognising sexual abuse or using contraception and it can potentially result in delaying the age of their first experience of sexual intercourse (DfE, 2019).
 You can see this evidence on the following graph created by the Sex Education Forum which analyses the results of the latest Natsal (National Survey of Sexual Attitudes and Lifestyles) survey:

 For more information on this, you can visit: